ℹ️ Read carefully — this product has caveats

 Rishi Tea Masala Chai - Organic Loose Leaf Black Tea

-🎯 Best for: Morning tea routine with milk and honey, Users who prefer very spicy chai
+🎯 Best for: Morning cup with whole milk and honey, Stovetop concentrate brewing for milk-based chai

 What Stands Out